 Kids learn by watching the people around them.
 They learn from things that happen repeatedly and they develop “internal rules” about how the world works, based on what brings them pleasure and what brings them pain.
 A key rule is that children (and in fact any human) go towards pain much more strongly than they avoid pain.

-The first rule of conflict resolution is to find out the source, the need that the child (or your partner) is searching for fulfillment for.
+The first rule of conflict resolution in the family is to find out the source, the need that the child (or your partner) is searching for fulfillment for.
 This is the things that he/she feels they have to fight in order to get it.
-The reason we need to know the source of the need is because it will determine the solution.
-If the reason for the fight is attention-seeking, the solution is rewarding the child by paying positive attention, which is meeting the child’s needs.
-Punishment would do the exact opposite of what we want (give attention, but in the wrong way, encouraging bad behavior).
-If the child fights because he/she is tired, giving attention will not calm him/her down.

-So remember that every fight (not just between/with kids) is based on a need that is not being met and the person, young or old, knows of no way of fulfilling this need without a fight.
+So remember that every fight (not just between/with kids) is based on a need that isn’t being met and the person, young or old, knows of no way of fulfilling this need without a fight.
 If you can fulfill the need, the fight will be over.

 Here are 10 reason why people fight.
 You can identify at least one of these reasons in any fight.